 A new worship team member once confided to me that she felt like a stranger in a strange land.
 “Learning these songs is easy,” she said, “but I need a translator to help me understand all the jargon!”

 What “jargon?”
-I had just told her that the chord chart was in Dog, but we’d be starting in Cat, so she should hold back her groove until the transpo.
-I asked her to open her voicings and get ready to skate over the signature at the end while we resolved into the target key of the next tune of the ballad salad.
+I had just told her the chord chart was in Dog, but we’d be starting in Cat, so she should hold back her groove until the transpo.
+I asked her to open her voicings and get ready to skate over the signature while we resolved into the target key of the next tune of the ballad salad.

 It seemed plain enough to me.
 Don’t people speak English anymore?

-Loving shepherd that I am though, I started a glossary to help her and others.
+Loving shepherd that I am, I started a glossary to help her and others.
 Unfortunately, laughter kept overtaking me, and I was forced to shelve the project.